Contact Us (508) 480-8202

 What is a Partnership?

-A partnership is a business relationship that gets formed whenever more than one person agrees to undertake a business venture.
+A partnership is a business relationship that gets formed whenever more than one person agrees to undertake an ongoing business venture.
 They can involve dozens of parties getting together to run a business or as few as two.
 In many cases, they are informally created by a couple of friends who decide to turn a hobby into a money-making enterprise.

-3 Types of Partnerships
+3 Types of Partnerships in Massachusetts

 Partnerships arrangements span a spectrum from informal to very structured, and include:

-1. General partnerships
+- General partnerships

-2. Limited partnerships
+- Limited partnerships

-3. Limited liability partnerships
+- Limited liability partnerships

 A general partnership is the most informal.
 It is created when multiple people agree to go into business together.
+Unlike the other types of partnerships, you do not have to file any paperwork or do anything formal to create a general partnership.

 Limited partnerships, or LPs, are formed when a general partnership files for an LP with the Massachusetts Secretary of State.
 It has general partners, who actively run the business, and limited partners, who are investors in the venture.
 Limited partners are insulated from personal liability for the partnership's activities.